Zimbra/elastic-stack/README.md

 > ![](screenshots/05-index-patterns-open.png)
 *Contents of a Kibana Index.*

-You can use the search feature to look for fields that are defined in  `/etc/logstash/conf.d/10-syslog-filter.conf` that was set-up in the Installing Logstash section.
+You can use the search feature to look for fields that are defined in  `/etc/logstash/conf.d/10-syslog-filter.conf` that were set-up in the Installing Logstash section.

 > ![](screenshots/06-index-patters-search-field.png)
 *Find a specific field in an Index.*

 In case you make changes to `grok` filters and add or change fields a Refresh Field List button appears in the UI.
 You have to click this button to be able to use the new fields.

-You can use the new field for data that is parsed after you click the button.
+You will be able to use the new field for data that is parsed after you click the button.
 Elastic Stack will not update fields and data retroactively.
 So even if data for a field is available in historic data, you will not be able to use it for visualizations.
 The Refresh Field List will not appear if Kibana does not see any changes.

 > ![](screenshots/07-reload.png)
 *The Refresh Field List button.*